kubernetes/ingress-nginx/docs/deploy/index.md

   - [Detect installed version](#detect-installed-version)
 - [Using Helm](#using-helm)

-## Prerequisite Generic Deployment Script
+## Prerequisite Generic Deployment Command

-The following **Mandatory command** is required for all deployments.
+The following **Mandatory Command** is required for all deployments.

 !!! attention
     The default configuration watches Ingress object from all the namespaces.